QuentinRa/blog.quentinra.dev/special/cesim/index.md

 # Cesim

-This is a course about management using CESIM
+This course is about management using CESIM
 HOTELS game.
 The game is fun but since we need to learn a lot with our failures, and we are graded we are sharing here is some feedback.